 It is quite clear from the Chart in Figure 4.3 that the cement production is experiencing intense reduction for the years 2009 to 2011, which is attributed to the economical recession that has been very important in the Construction Sector of Greece.
 It should be mentioned, actually, that the decrease of 2011 is much more intense than the one of 2008 to 2009 (-24.31% versus -42.25%, respectively), depicting the reduction of the number of construction (-23.95% versus -54.69%, respectively.
-In 2019 emissions presented an decrease of 1.73% compared to 2018 emissions, following the lower demand in clinker for this year.
+In 2020 emissions presented a decrease of 11.38% compared to 2019 emissions, following the lower demand in clinker for this year.

-Figure 4.3 CO2 emissions (in kt) from Cement Production for the period 1990 - 2019
+Figure 4.3 CO2 emissions (in kt) from Cement Production for the period 1990 - 2020

-During the years 1990-2005, emissions show some low level fluctuations (Figure 4.2).
+During the years 1990-2005, emissions show some low level fluctuations (Figure~4.2).
 In general, annual variations of clinker production and, as a result, of CO_2 emissions are rather low, since a decrease in the domestic demand is counterbalanced by increased exports.
 However, there has been an abrupt shift in the production level between 1994 and 1995, amounting to 1 million tonnes of clinker produced.
 The shift was due to an increase of production in one particular plant, as result of a change in ownership, which led to increased use of already existing production capacity.
 Also in the years 2005-2008 a general decrease of emissions is observed, a decrease that becomes very abrupt in 2009 probably due to the economical recession of the country.
 The decreasing trend remains in 2010 and become even deeper in 2011.
 This is also verified by the decreased number of new constructions, although in years 2012 to 2014 there is an increase in emissions derived from cement production.
 In 2017 a decrease in emissions was recorded compared to 2016.

 The IEF of 2017 is close to the mean IEF of the previous years, probably because of the fact that the carbonates percentage of the raw materials is close to the mean values of previous years.
 The average CaO and MgO content of clinker, as well as the percentage of CaO/MgO, for the years 2005-2019, as provided by the plants, is presented in Table 4.6.
 Any fluctuations, therefore, of the emission factors can be explained according to the fluctuations of the percentages of calcium and magnesium oxides in the clinker.
+However, it should be mentioned that the CaO/MgO content of clinker is not being used as an assumption for EF estimation.